vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 (make sure though Pascal’s triangle you use is big enough – see MAX_TRIANGLE_LEVELS constant).
 Very useful in case you want to “unpack” any index.

-I’m sure there are more efficient and optimal ways to do what I described here, but unfortunately I couldn’t find it so I had to investigate everything myself.
+I’m sure there are more efficient and optimal ways to do what I described here (some nice formula in statistics), but unfortunately I couldn’t find it so I had to investigate everything myself.
+But after all it was a very interesting journey!
 Hopefully it will be useful to you as well!

-In my next article I will describe how index by given combination for combinations-with-repetition can be useful in data science to potentially get better results at classification problems!
+In my next article I will describe how index by given combination for combinations-with-repetition can be useful in data science to potentially get better results at classification problems (this is why I started this investigation in first place)!
 Also, theoretically this Pascal's triangle method can be used to increase training speed of your deep neural network.
 So stay tuned for that and see you in the next article! :)

 Cheers!